Create a charming and romantic outdoor space with these cottage patio ideas.

 If your garden has several levels consider building a wall to enclose your patio which will both make it feel more private and prevent onlookers.

 Turn any corner of your garden into a chic pot to host a summer reception with a rustic bar table and stools.
-Its compact size and natural aesthetic makes it the perfect fit for a wide variety of gardens and will age beautifully if left outside.
+Their compact size and natural aesthetic makes the perfect fit for a wide variety of gardens, and they will age beautifully if left outside.

 How do I make my cottage patio feel cozy?

 Make your cottage patio feel cozy by use soft furnishings and accessories.
 Large, colorful outdoor cushions spread across sofa-style garden furniture, with a couple of blankets to hand for when the evenings get cold.

 If you have a dining area on your patio lay an outdoor rug under your table.
 ‘It makes the space feel considered and comfortable, and keeps evening chills off your feet’ says Tasha Green, director of outdoor soft furnishing specialist Weaver Green (opens in new tab).